shawngraham/eleventy-chirpy-blog-template/content/schedule/index.md

 ---

-## ☞ Week 12 Hands ON: LLM as a Research Assistant
+## ☞ Week 12 Hands ON: LLM as a Research Assistant (Dec 6 - Friday!!)

 We'll look at the [GPT-Researcher project](https://github.com/assafelovic/gpt-researcher), and then develop our own version (again, using the LLM package), aimed at the Chronicling America newspaper database.
 Maybe we can build something for use with [Canadiana.ca](https://www.canadiana.ca/).